lightdash/lightdash/docs/docs/references/metrics.md

 ## Metric configuration

 You can customize your metrics in your dbt model's YAML file.
+Here's an example of the properties used in defining a metric:

 ```
 version: 2